-Louisville, KY Electrocution Injury Claim Attorney
+Trusted Louisville Electrocution Injury Attorney

 Electrocution is the entrance of an electrical current into a person’s body.
 When a person is directly exposed to a high-voltage electrical current, her or she may suffer a variety of serious injuries, or even die, as a result.
 While it’s not exactly frequent to hear about an accidental death by electrocution, around 1,000 people die every year in the U.S. due to electric exposure, while tens of thousands more are seriously injured.
+Having a skilled Louisville Electrocution Injury Attorney on yourside is vital during this time.

 Seth Gladstein is an experienced Louisville personal injury attorney who has the knowledge and passion to help you with your electrocution injury claim from start to finish, whether you or a loved one was injured on the job or on someone’s property.
 The best way to find out if you might be owed compensation under the law is to discuss the details of your case with an attorney.
 To schedule a free case review at Gladstein Law Firm, please call us today: (800) 991-0474.